WerWolv/ImHex/SECURITY.md

 ## Reporting a Vulnerability

-Any critical vulnearabilities can be reported through Discord @WerWolv#1337
+Any critical vulnerabilities can be reported through Discord @WerWolv#1337